Consumer medicine information

 • have hereditary angio-oedema – you should see your doctor immediately if you experience symptoms of angio-oedema, such as swollen face, tongue and/or pharynx and/or difficulty swallowing, or hives together with difficulty in breathing.

-If any of the above conditions appear for the first time, recur or worsen while taking YAZ, you should tell your doctor.
+If any of these conditions appear for the first time, recur or worsen while using the Pill, stop taking it at once and tell your doctor.
+In the meantime use non-hormonal (barrier) methods of contraception (such as condoms or a diaphragm).

-Tell your doctor if you are breastfeeding.
+• Talk to your doctor if you are breastfeeding or intend to breastfeed.
 YAZ is generally not recommended if you are breastfeeding.

 Some medicines and YAZ may interfere with each other.
 These include: